-The fact about kids’ independence that will surprise you.
+Inside: The surprising fact about kids’ independence

 “I by myself!”
 My daughter said confidently when I offered to put on her shoes for her.
 This was her new favorite phrase, and one of very few phrases she mastered at almost-two.